 Dr. Shaikh holds a BA in Economics from the University of Wisconsin and a PhD in Agricultural and Resource Economics from the University of California at Davis.

-I’m a third year in the college double majoring in Economics and Public Policy.
-I am from Ossining, New York, and I am passionate about environmental and health policy.
-On campus, I like to play IM sports, and I have been involved with EAF since my first year.
-I am excited to continue to work toward sustainability and social outreach both on campus and throughout Chicago!
+I’m a fourth year in the college double majoring in Economics and Public Policy and am serving as this year’s EAF Student Coordinator.
+I am from Ossining, New York, and I’m passionate about environmental and health policy.
+On campus, I am on the Frizzell Committee, I tutor local elementary students in art, and I like to play intramural sports.
+I have been involved with EAF since my first year, and I’m excited to continue to work toward sustainability and social outreach both on campus and throughout Chicago!

 I am a fourth year undergraduate majoring in Economics and Environmental and Urban Studies.
 I grew up in Naperville, Illinois, and I’m really excited to be part of EAF this year.
 I’ve previously been involved in the UChicago Zero-Waste Committee and am a member of the varsity cross country and track and field teams.
 I’m interested in the way economic and environmental sustainability interact with one another and the tensions between the two.

 I am a fourth year Economics major in the college, excited to join EAF this year while continuing my current involvement with the vibrant Phoenix Sustainability Initiative RSO.
 Born and raised in Lithuania, I have a deep appreciation for the interactions between natural systems and the built environment, and hope to further study and develop environmentally and financially feasible systems that provide non-hazardous and sustainable access to food, energy and living spaces to all populations in need.